yycyuchen/Vegetarian/docs/status.md

 <br />

 ***Quantitative:***
-We tested Jackson's discrete and continued reward scores respectively.
+We tested Jackson's discrete and continuous movement reward scores respectively.
 From the graphs, we can find that the discrete relatively obtains a higher reward score.
 Below we can see the Jackson's reward scores.
 Jackson gets a +5 reward scores every time he gets a carrot, and when he encounters Cooked_mutton and mutton, he has a penalty of -1 and -2 respectively.
 Through the icon, we found that Jackson's score fluctuated up and down.
 This may be a random map that prevented Jackson from finding other ways to improve the reward score.
 <br />